LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

 ### 2.3 Align every template sequence to the reference and extract the hits

-Every template sequence (TS) from Melasto689 (Melasto689_trimmed) will be aligned to the set of references designed in Step 1.
+Every template sequence (TS) from Melasto689 (`Melasto689_trimed.FNA`) will be aligned to the set of references designed in Step 1.
 The aligner used here is `BLAST` (`blastx-fast`).
-The regions of the TS that match to a reference (the hits) are then extracted, the name pf the reference locus is appended to them, and they are place into the `extracted_hits` folder.
+The regions of the TS that match to a reference (the hits) are then extracted, the name of the reference locus is appended to them, and they are place into the `extracted_hits` folder.
 The non-matching regions are also separated into the `NMR_hits` folder, and the TS with no match (i.e. no portion of the TS matches a reference) are placed into the `nomatch_TS` folder.